akashchoudhary436/Face-Detection/README.md

 ## Overview

 This project captures facial landmarks from real-time video, extracts features based on these landmarks, and saves both the landmarks and features to an HDF5 file for later use.
-The program uses OpenCV for face detection, Dlib for facial landmark detection, and HDF5 for storing data.
+The program uses OpenCV for face detection, Dlib for facial landmark detection, and CSV for storing data.

 ## Features